wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 }
 ```

-The CSS for the disabled attriibute on the button gives it an opacity of 0.1.
+The CSS for the disabled attribute on the button gives it an opacity of 0.1.

 You don't have to do anything with pointer events here because HTML will prevent the button from being clickable due to the disabled attribute.